getpopper/popper/docs/sections/faq.md

 ### How to apply the Popper protocol for applications that take large quantities of computer time?

-The `popper run` takes an optional `action` argument that can be used to execute a workflow up to a certain step.
+The `popper run` takes an optional `STEP` argument that can be used to execute a workflow up to a certain step.
 Run `popper run --help` for more.